 No entity that receives or benefits from public funds may deny, restrict, or condition any right, benefit, opportunity, or privilege—or retaliate in any way—against any person for exercising the right to a religious exemption under this section.

 Any entity that violates this section shall be ineligible to receive public funds, directly or indirectly, for five years from the date of the violation.
 Any such entity shall also be liable for any harm caused by its violation of this section.
 Any person aggrieved under this section may bring a civil action for declaratory or injunctive relief and may recover statutory damages of $5,000 per violation or actual damages, whichever is greater, and shall be entitled to attorneys’ fees and costs.

-Summary for Model Medical Liberty Bills page on ICAN Legislate:

-This bill ensures that individuals can claim a religious exemption from any vaccine requirement imposed by entities that receive or benefit from public funds.